openequella/openequella.github.io/guides/InstallationAdminGuide.md

 ## Import a New Institution
 1. Select Import institution from the navigation menu to display the Import new institution page
-2. Click Browse to select the institution zip file to import (e.g. institution-....tgz).
+2. Click Browse to select the institution zip file to import (e.g. institution-....tgz)
+Note: If there is no current institution (for example on a test/demo server) download a vanilla reference institution from https://github.com/equella/equella.github.io/blob/master/guides/6.4VanillaReferenceInstitution.tgz
 3. Click to start the import.
 The Import new institution page displays.
 The Import New Institution page allows for arbitrary base URLs and the renaming of the institution.
-4. To continue the importation, if multiple databases have been configured, click Select Database and select the required database in the Target database field.
+4. To continue the import, if multiple databases have been configured, click Select Database and select the required database in the Target database field.
 Otherwise the system defaults to the database set up during installation.
 5. Enter an Institution name for the institution.
 The institution name must be unique for the openEQUELLA server.
 6. Enter an Institution URL for the institution.
 Server administrators are able to give institutions an arbitrary base URL.
 This URL may contain a base URL context.
 For example, the following base URLs would be valid for institutions on the same server: